-Paul has more than 25 years of experience representing debtors and creditors in workouts, restructurings, and commercial bankruptcy proceedings and in commercial finance transactions.
+Paul has more than 35 years of experience representing debtors and creditors in workouts, restructurings and commercial bankruptcy proceedings, and in commercial finance transactions.
 Prior to joining Mintz Levin, Paul was associate general counsel to M&T Bank, where he was responsible for the bank’s entire commercial and back office activities.

-Paul also has deep knowledge of commercial finance transactions.
+Paul also has extensive experience in commercial finance transactions.
 His experience includes representing lenders and borrowers in demand, term and revolving loans, syndicated bank loans, asset-based lines of credit, project finance, acquisition loans, highly leveraged loans, cash flow credits, cross-border lending, foreign exchange credits, second lien and mezzanine loans, intercreditor and subordination arrangements, commercial and standby letters of credit, personal property leasing and sale and leaseback transactions, and structures involving vertically and horizontally integrated borrowers and guarantors as well as the use of special purpose entities to create so-called bankruptcy remoteness.

 Paul also represents buyers and sellers of distressed claims, and was a member of a team of litigators that obtained a seminal judicial decision holding that portions of the industry standard method for trading claims fails to establish a binding contract on the seller until the trade is consummated.

-Paul has particular knowledge of secured transactions law, especially the Uniform Commercial Code, including credit transactions secured by intellectual property, such as patents, trademarks, and copyrights, and licenses and royalties derived there from.
-He is an experienced with the rendering of legal opinions in credit transactions and is a member of the firm's Legal Opinions Committee.
+Paul has particular knowledge of secured transactions law, especially the Uniform Commercial Code, including credit transactions secured by intellectual property, such as patents, trademarks, and copyrights, and licenses and royalties.
+He is experienced in the rendering of legal opinions in credit transactions and is a member of the firm's Legal Opinions Committee.

-Paul has been the lead trial attorney and appellate counsel in a diverse array of litigation matters in state and federal court, particularly bankruptcy court, including lien priority and other secured creditor disputes, fraudulent conveyance, lender liability, equitable subordination, the valuation of secured claims, and the confirmation of bankruptcy plans of reorganization.
+Paul has been the lead trial attorney and appellate counsel in a diverse array of litigation matters in state and federal court, particularly bankruptcy court, including lien priority and other secured creditor disputes, fraudulent conveyance, lender liability, equitable subordination, the valuation of secured claims, the confirmation of bankruptcy plans of reorganization, and the interpretation and application of the Uniform Commercial Code.

 Paul's published articles have appeared in West Publishing Company publications, the American Bankruptcy Institute Journal, the Daily Bankruptcy Review, the Corporate Finance Review, the Bankruptcy Strategist, the New York Law Journal, the Journal of Corporate Renewal, and numerous bar association publications and newsletters such as the Boston Bar Association Newsletter and the American Bankruptcy Institute Healthcare Committee Newsletter.

-Paul has had numerous teaching and speaking engagements for professional organizations, bar associations, and industry groups, including the Massachusetts Continuing Legal Education Association (MCLE), the National Federation of Municipal Analysts, the National Association of Bond Lawyers, the Association of Commercial Finance Attorneys, the Council of Infrastructure Finance Associations, the American Bankruptcy Institute, the Turnaround Management Association, the Bond Buyer (Symposium on Specialty Credits), and Lorman Seminar Services.
+Paul has had numerous teaching and speaking engagements for professional organizations, bar associations, and industry groups, including the American Bankruptcy Institute, the Turnaround Management Association, the Massachusetts Continuing Legal Education Association (MCLE), the National Federation of Municipal Analysts, the National Association of Bond Lawyers, the Association of Commercial Finance Attorneys, the Council of Infrastructure Finance Associations, the Bond Buyer (Symposium on Specialty Credits), and Lorman Seminar Services.

 Recognitions & Awards